Saari Residence – ONLINE GRANT SERVICE

 FUNDING FROM OTHER SOURCES

-Applicants must list on the application form all grants received during the preceding three years, and any applications that are pending at the time of applying for Kone Foundation funding.
-Groups must list received grants and funding for the work group and the pending applications for the same project, not the grants received or pending for the individual members of the group.
+Applicants must list on the application form all working grants received during the preceding three years, and any applications that are pending at the time of applying for Kone Foundation funding.
+Groups must list received grants and funding for the workgroup and the pending applications for the same project, not the grants received or pending for the individual members of the group.

 If an applicant is granted Kone Foundation residency funding without informing us of successful grant decisions from other sources, the Kone Foundation decision may be repealed.

-Let us also know if you are applying for more than one grant from Kone Foundation and the Saari Residence at the same time.
+Let us also know if you are applying for more than one grant from the Saari Residence at the same time.
 In such cases, please name the application/project.